Stanley depth and the lcm-lattice: Introduction

-This result has a number of striking consequences.
+Theorem \ref{thm:lcmmap} has a number of important consequences.
 First of all, it shows that two ideals with isomorphic lcm-lattices have the same Stanley projective dimension.
 Thus, this invariant is determined by the isomorphism type of the lcm-lattice.
-However, unlike for the usual projective dimension, we do not know a direct way to read off the Stanley projective dimension from the lattice (similar to \cite{GPW}).
-As a special case, the lcm-lattice of an ideal is invariant under polarization.
-Hence \Cref{thm:lcmmap} generalizes the main result of \cite{IKM}, where we showed that the Stanley projective dimension is invariant under polarization.
-However, we use this result in the proof of \Cref{thm:lcmmap}, thus the result on polarization is not simply a corollary.
+In particular, the lcm-lattice of an ideal is invariant under polarization.
+Hence Theorem \ref{thm:lcmmap} generalizes the main result of \cite{IKM}, where we showed that the Stanley projective dimension is invariant under polarization.

 Next, we present a simple and uniform proof for upper bounds on the Stanley projective dimension (i.e.~lower bounds on the Stanley depth) in terms of the number of generators in Proposition \ref{prop:boundI}.
-This just follows from the fact that every atomistic lattice on $k$ atoms is the image of a boolean lattice on $k$ generators.
-While these bounds are known (see Shen \cite{S}, Keller and Young \cite{KY}, and Okazaki \cite{O}), one may see this proof as simpler and more conceptual than the original proofs.
-We also characterize the extremal case and prove the Stanley conjecture for ideals with $\pdim_S S/I = k - 1$, where $k$ is the number of generators of $I$.
-As another application we study generic deformations in \Cref{prop:gen} and the forming of colon ideals in \Cref{prop:colon}.
-The later allows to give in \Cref{cor:ass} a uniform proof that both depth and Stanley depth are bounded by the dimensions of the associated prime ideals.
-Moreover, in \Cref{prop:singledegree} we show that for proving the Stanley conjecture one may always assume that the ideal under consideration is generated in a single degree.
+We also characterize the extremal case and prove that Stanley's inequality holds for ideals with $\pdim_S S/I = k - 1$, where $k$ is the number of generators of $I$.
+As another application we study generic deformations in Proposition \ref{prop:gen} and the forming of colon ideals in Proposition \ref{prop:colon}.
+The latter allows us to give in Corollary \ref{cor:ass} a uniform proof that both depth and Stanley depth are bounded by the dimensions of the associated prime ideals.
+Moreover, in Proposition \ref{prop:singledegree} we show that for studying the Stanley depth one may always assume that the ideal under consideration is generated in a single degree.